-A statement within a policy that allows or disallows access to a particular resource.
-You can state any permission like this: "A has permission to do B to C where D applies."
-For example, Jane (A) has permission to read messages (B) from John's Amazon SQS queue (C), as long as she asks to receive only a maximum of 10 messages from the queue at a time (D).
+A statement within a policy that allows or denies access to a particular resource.
+You can state any permission like this: "A has permission to do B to C." For example, Jane (A) has permission to read messages (B) from John's Amazon SQS queue (C).
 Whenever Jane sends a request to Amazon SQS to use John's queue, the service checks to see if she has permission and if the request satisfies the conditions John set forth in the permission.

 See job prefix.